bergwerf/bergwerf.github.io/README.md

 Technical skills
 ----------------
-I have affinity with challenges across the software stack, both high-level and low-level.
+I have affinity with challenges across the software stack; both high-level and low-level.
 I like designing things, thinking about the interactions, and making sure everything is implemented in a modular and efficient way.